-Any textbooks endorsed to support the syllabus for examination from 2023 are suitable for use with this syllabus.
+Any textbooks endorsed to support the syllabus for examination from 2023 are still suitable for use with this syllabus.

-le studying Cambridge IGCSE and Cambridge International A Levels, students broaden their high a global perspective and develop a lasting passion for learning.'
-101120113 iaoning, Deputy Principal, The High School Affiliated to Renmin University of China his document was initially designed for print and as such does not reach accessibility standard WCAG 2.1 in various ways including missing text alternatives and missing document structure.
-If you need this document in a different format contact us at nfo@cambridgeinternational.org (with the subject heading: Digital accessibility) and we will respond within 15 working days. ionah video Angaranah lutawatianal Education ambridge Assessment International Education he Triangle Building, Shaftesbury Road, Cambridge, CB2 8EA, United Kingdom el: +44 (0)1223 553554 Fax: +44 (0)1223 553558 mail: info@cambridgeinternational.org www.cambridgeinternational.org
+School feedback: 'While studying Cambridge IGCSE and Cambridge International A Levels, students broaden their horizons through a global perspective and develop a lasting passion for learning.'
+Feedback from: Zhai Xiaoning, Deputy Principal, The High School Affiliated to Renmin University of China

+We are committed to making our documents accessible in accordance with the WCAG 2.1 Standard.
+We are always looking to improve the accessibility of our documents.
+If you find any problems or you think we are not meeting accessibility requirements, contact us at info@cambridgeinternational.org with the subject heading: Digital accessibility.
+If you need this document in a different format, contact us and supply your name, email address and requirements and we will respond within 15 working days.

+Cambridge Assessment International Education, The Triangle Building, Shaftesbury Road, Cambridge, CB2 8EA, United Kingdom t: +44 (0)1223 553554 email: info@cambridgeinternational.org www.cambridgeinternational.org

-Copyright © UCLES September 2020
+© Cambridge University Press & Assessment September 2023